The Duck Song: Virality and legacy

 In November 2009, the video had 5 million views.
 In December 2010, the video had 25 million views.
 In July 2011, the video had 50 million views.
-As of October 2025, the video has 667 million views.
+As of May 2026, the video has 684 million views.

 On December 1, 2009, Oden released his second album, Songdrops 2: Bedtime Songs.
 It contains more relaxing music compared to his previous output and was met with confusion from music critics.
 However, Oden stated that the relaxing music is more meaningful to him and are more soulful to write.

 In 2010, the song was adapted into a push-to-play children's book.

 The song garnered sequels by Oden and Whaley, with "The Duck Song 2" on November 13, 2009, "The Duck Song 3" on April 2, 2010, "The Duck Song 4" on March 23, 2024.
 The final song, "The Duck Song 5", was released on October 11, 2024.
 In the sequels, a storyline developed.
-The duck finds a woman at a convenience store to annoy instead, and then devises a plan to get her to meet the man.
-The man eventually becomes friendlier as the story develops, and, in the final song, it is revealed that the man and woman are starting a family together and the duck has a family of his own.
+The duck finds a woman at a convenience store to annoy instead and then devises a plan to get her to meet the man.
+The man eventually becomes friendlier as the story develops and, in the final song, it is revealed that the man and woman are starting a family together and the duck has a family of his own.
 It ends off with the duck suggesting to the man to sell grape-flavored lemonade at his stand.

-A Christmas-themed version of the song titled "The Christmas Duck Song" was also released, featuring Santa Claus in place of the man running the lemonade stand.
+A Christmas-themed version of the song titled "The Christmas Duck Song" was also released, featuring Santa Claus in place of the lemonade stand man.
 The duo has also created a live-action version of the video with a CGI duck.
 Unofficial homages and parodies have also become popular.